 Choosing Appropriate Adapter Rings

-- Match the bore size of the grinding wheel to the adapter ring.
+- Match the bore size of the grinding wheel to the adapter ring’s outer diameter.

-- Check manufacturer specifications for both the disc and grinder.
+- Check manufacturer specs for both the disc and grinder.

-- Look for rings made from durable materials to enhance safety.
+- Look for rings made from durable materials like hardened steel for better safety.

-- Using the correct adapter minimizes wobbling and extends the lifespan of both the grinding wheel and grinder.
+- A correct adapter minimizes wobbling and extends the lifespan of both wheel and grinder.

 What Happens If You Use the Wrong Bore Size?